Customer Success Strategies e-book

 Everyone will tell you customer success is a long term game.
 And there is no doubt that benefits surpass the efforts and investments by many folds.

 What can you do to get quick results?
 At least a taste of what value looks like with customer success?
-What are some quick strategies that provide quick tactical wins?
+What are some quick strategies that can provide quick tactical wins?
 And also offer a baseline for a long-term strategic initiative?

 Even if you have a team of customer success managers for a few months or even years, these strategies will be valuable in reducing customer churn.